oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 - Servers may close the Virtual Connection of Clients and require them to re-authenticate with new credentials.

-- Servers may require their Client to reauthenticate periodically using the mechanism described in [[4.11.1.1 Re-authentication]](#re-authentication).
+- Servers may require their Client to reauthenticate periodically using the mechanism described in [4.11.1.1 "Re-authentication"](#re-authentication).

 Clients connected to a Server have a transitive trust relationship with other Clients connected to the same Server and who have authority to publish data on the same topics.

 ### 5.4.11 Use of SOCKS <a id='use-of-socks'></a>

 Implementations of Clients should be aware that some environments will require the use of SOCKSv5 [[\[RFC1928\]]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#RFC1928) proxies to transmit data.
 Some MQTT-SN implementations could make use of alternative secured tunnels through the use of SOCKS.
 Where implementations choose to use SOCKS, they should support both anonymous and User Name, Password authenticating SOCKS proxies.
 In the latter case, implementations should be aware that SOCKS authentication might occur in plain-text and so should avoid using the same credentials for connection to an MQTT-SN Server.

 ### 5.4.12 Security profiles <a id='security-profiles'></a>